Rewind, Reflect, Reboot

 Since his arrival, we did a lot of work together.
 A big chunk of it was dedicated to bringing our software engineering process online: We wanted to make sure that we’d be able to accommodate a third, possibly remote team member taking up development duties.
 This meant we had to do away with hand-written backlogs, post-its, and whiteboards.
 We had to work out the details of a welcoming, efficient process to manage the lifecycle of every software engineering task, from design, to implementation, validation and deployment.
 A process that will scale as our team grows, and allow everyone to contribute and see the big picture as clearly as possible.
 One that’s well-suited to people naturally inclined to doing the best work they can, without deadlines.
 Kanban.

-After bringing our project boards online, we started refining the most critical step of our process: Validation.
+After bringing our project boards online, we started refining the most critical step of our software engineering pipeline: Quality assurance.
 Automating the process of acceptance testing has been one of the biggest investments I’ve put into our products.
 Still an an ongoing task, it has already transformed the way we collaborate: Less stress, more focus on quality, and a higher, shared sense of responsibility among team members with different skills, backgrounds and duties.
 From picking the right tools, to building the necessary infrastructure, and then introducing automated tests into our engineering flow — the overhead (and cost) of doing it right just can’t be ignored.
 It takes more than a desire to build quality software; it requires access to resources that few software engineering teams enjoy.
 I feel indebted to WooCommerce for making all this possible.

 One chair for solitude, two for friendship, three for society.